spdx/spdx-spec/README.md

 included in the `nav:` section.
 The order of filenames in this section determines their order on the navigation bar.

-## Specifications on spdx.github.io/spdx-spec/
+## Specification versions on spdx.github.io/spdx-spec/

 The SPDX specifications on <https://spdx.github.io/spdx-spec/> are built by using a workflow in [`.github/workflows/publish_v3.yml`](/.github/workflows/publish_v3.yml).
-This workflow uses [mike](https://github.com/jimporter/mike) to deploy multiple versions of MkDocs-powered documentation.
+This workflow uses [mike](https://github.com/jimporter/mike) to publish multiple versions of MkDocs-powered documentation.

-Deployed versions, their titles, and their aliases, can be seen in the file [versions.json](https://github.com/spdx/spdx-spec/blob/gh-pages/versions.json) in the `gh-pages` branch.
+The published versions, their titles, and aliases are listed in the file [versions.json](https://github.com/spdx/spdx-spec/blob/gh-pages/versions.json) located in the `gh-pages` branch.
+These versions populate the version selector dropdown on the website.
+The line `run: mike deploy` in the GitHub workflow file determines the title and alias.

-mike is not required for local testing of a specific version of the specification.
+mike is not needed for local testing of a specific spec version.